oceanprotocol/docs/content/tutorials/compute-to-data-docker-registry.md

 To implement this use case, 2 domains will be required:

 - **example.com**: This domain will allow only image pull operations
 - **admin.example.com**: This domain will allow image push/pull operations only to the authenticated users.

 _Note: Please change the domain names to your application-specific domain names._

 ## Prerequisites

-1. Running docker environment on the linux server.
+- Running docker environment on the linux server.
-2. 2 domain names is mapped to the same server IP address.
+- Docker compose is installed.
-3. SSL certificate
+- 2 domain names is mapped to the same server IP address.

 ## Generate certificates